patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/table/table.md

 * It would not make sense to combine all of this information into a single, simple expansion.

 ### Actionable table
-The actionable table provides checkboxes that enable users to select one or more rows and act on that selection using options in the [toolbar](/components/toolbar/design-guidelines).
+The actionable table provides checkboxes or radio buttons that enable users to select one or more rows in a table.
+Users may then act on those selections using options in the [toolbar](/components/toolbar/design-guidelines),.

 <img src="./img/actionable-table.png"  alt="Actionable table"  width="1174"/>

-1. **[Bulk selection](/guidelines/bulk-selection):** When present, selects all items in a table.
+1. **[Bulk selection](/guidelines/bulk-selection):** When present, selects all items in a table with checkboxes.
 If pagination is being used, this will only select items on the current page.
 See [bulk selection](/guidelines/bulk-selection) for more information.
-2. **Checkbox:** Enables a user to select a row.
+2. **Checkbox**: Enables a user to select a row.
+Use when multiple rows can be selected at the same time.
+3. **Radio button**: Enables a user to select a single row at a time.
+Use when only one row can be selected at a time.
-3. **Global actions:** Actions that can be applied to all selected items.
+3. **Global actions:** Actions that can be applied to **all** selected items.
+If actions in the table are restricted to a single row or object, keep the actions at the row kebab level, instead of in the toolbar.

 #### When to use and when not
 **Use an actionable table when:**
-* You need to enable a user to select and act on multiple items in the table.
+* You need to enable a user to select one or more items in the table, for example to make selections in a wizard, or to carry out actions in a full page table.

 **Don't use an actionable table when:**
-* Actions are restricted to a single row or object.
-In this case, place actions inline within the row.
+* Users can not take any actions on table items/rows.

 ### Sorting by columns
 Sorting by columns is possible for any table variation.
 Enabling the component within a table eases the ability to scan and read through the content.
 This option is favored over adding sorting functionality to the [toolbar](/components/toolbar/design-guidelines).